-Rapid development has been characteristic of the University of New South Wales since it was first incorporated by an Act of Parliament in 1949, under the name of the New South Wales University of Technology.
+The University of New South Wales was first incorporated by an Act of Parliament in 1949, under the name of the New South Wales University of Technology.

-in 1982 the University had 19,016 students and over 3,600 staff who worked in more than eighty buildings.
+In 1983 the University had 18,376 students and over 3,600 staff who worked in more than eighty buildings.
 These figures include staff and students at Broken Hill (W.S. and L.B.
 Robinson University College), Duntroon (the Faculty of Military Studies) and Jervis Bay.